FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 12. Save the file and return to the home folder of the File Manager.

-13. Locate and open the [behavior_packs] folder (https://client.falixnodes.net/server/filemanager?dir=/behavior_packs/).
+13. Locate and open the [behavior_packs](https://client.falixnodes.net/server/filemanager?dir=/behavior_packs/) folder.

 14. Upload your behavior pack to this folder by dragging it to the top of the File Manager or using the Upload Folder button.